 I know.
-“Nice try dude, but HATE is not an acceptable example of diversity.
+Someone on the Left will object, saying, “Nice try dude, but HATE is not an acceptable example of diversity.
 No one should be denied their full civil rights.”

 But if you followed the recent religious freedom story in Indiana, you know that opponents strenuously argued that Indiana’s bill would give businesses “a license to discriminate against gays.”
 The law did no such thing.

 One would think that with the Supreme Court’s Hobby Lobby vs. Burwell decision so recently in the news, people, especially the press, would remember what the Religious Freedom Restoration Act (RFRA) of 1993 actually does.
 It’s not a license to unlawfully discriminate.
 The Indiana bill was a state version of the federal RFRA, agreeing with the Supreme Court’s recent ruling.